jonesor/compadreDB/UsersGuide/UsersGuide.md

 ## Disclaimer

-* The COMPADRE digitization team does its best to ensure data accuracy, and every piece of information goes through multiple error-checks prior to its release in www.compadre-db.org.
+The COMPADRE digitization team does its best to ensure data accuracy, and every piece of information goes through multiple error-checks prior to its release in www.compadre-db.org.
 However, we claim no responsibility for any damage that may arise from using COMPADRE.
 A list of error checks and potential issues in the use and interpretation of the database are described in the main manuscript.
 The end user is ultimately responsible for his/her interpretations of the data.

 -----------------------------------------------

 # What’s new in this version

-### Version 3.1.0:
+### Version 3.1.0

   -	735 studies with 637 taxonomically accepted plant species and a total of 6,242 population matrix models
   -	Added variable MatrixFec
   -	Modified output of MatrixCriteriaSize, MatrixCriteriaAge and MatrixCriteriaAge to range “Yes” or “No” only
   -	Fixed typos (approx..
 0.01% of previous release)

-###  Version 3.0.0:
+###  Version 3.0.0

 -	474 studies with 670 (not taxonomically accepted necessarily –see SpeciesAuthor below) plant species and a total of 5,621 population matrix models.
 This version was previously named “COMPADRE_11_7_2014_version_03”.

 -----------------------------------------------

 ![COMPADRE structure](images/Fig1.png)
-__Figure 1.__ _Name of variables archived in COMPADRE, organized according to the general category to which they are associated.
-The R data object “compadre” is a list containing further objects (named “metadata”, “mat”, “matrixClass” and “version”), here represented by each branch of the tree.
-The canopy contains the variables in each data.frame/list, organized by general categories._
+**Figure 1.** *Variables archived in COMPADRE, organized according to the general category to which they are associated.
+The R data object `compadre` is a `list` containing further `list` and `data.frame` objects (named `metadata`, `mat`, `matrixClass` and `version`), here represented by each branch of the tree.
+The canopy contains the variables in each `data.frame`/`list`, organized by general categories.*

 -----------------------------------------------